-One Sensor Assembly is normally supplied with the system.
-This assembly is comprised of the sensor, the sensor housing, and an optional splashguard.
+Two sensor assemblies are normally supplied with the system.
+These assemblies are comprised of the sensor, the sensor housing, and an optional splashguard.

-NOTE: This sensor assembly is CSA approved for Class I, Division 1 and Division 2, Groups B, C & D hazardous areas.
+Note: This sensor assembly is CSA approved for Class I, Division 1 and Division 2, Groups B, C & D hazardous areas.